Curry scores 37, Durant season-low 19 as Warriors rout Nets

 Curry was 12 for 19 overall, with fans loudly cheering his long shots and giving him “MVP!
 MVP!” chants while Durant and the home team misfired.

-Andrew Wiggins added 19 points for the Warriors, who bounced back from a loss in Charlotte that stopped a seven-game winning streak and improved their NBA-best record to 12-2.
+Andrew Wiggins added 19 points for the Warriors, who improved their NBA-best record to 12-2.

-James Harden scored 24 points for the Nets, who came home from a 5-1 road trip and fell flat in the nationally televised matchup that pitted Durant against his former team.
-He won both meetings last season, his first playing for Brooklyn after leaving Golden State.
+James Harden scored 24 points for the Nets, who came home from a 5-1 road trip and fell flat in the nationally televised matchup.
+Durant won both meetings last season against the Warriors, his first playing for Brooklyn after leaving Golden State.

 But this is a much improved Warriors team this season and showed it off during a dominant third quarter when they outscored the Nets 35-18 after a close first half.